Corbin Park: Geography

 Croydon Peak, the highest mountain in Sullivan County at 2760 ft of elevation, is located within the park boundary.
 It is not accessible to hikers.
+Croydon Peak is also the location of Sullivan County's only fire tower, but, as the mountain as a whole is inaccessible to the public, the fire tower is also inaccessible to the public.

 Flora and fauna

 Corbin Park is home to bison, deer, elk, pheasants, and wild hogs.
 Some of these animals have been known to escape on several occasions, such as when the 1938 New England hurricane knocked down much of the park fence, or when the gates were left open in 1953 for firefighting purposes.
 A wild boar that had escaped from Corbin Park was struck and killed on Interstate 89 in Lebanon in 2017.

 Notable hunters

 Many famous people have been known to hunt at or otherwise visit the park, including Teddy Roosevelt, Grover Cleveland, Herbert Hoover, Rudyard Kipling, Joe DiMaggio, William Ruger, Sr., and his son, William Junior.